NISRA-Tech-Lab/rap-skeleton-lite/README.md

 ## What is the RAP Skeleton Lite?

-The RAP Skeleton Lite is a reusable template and guide for the creation of simple documents such as BQRs, or simply converting existing documents from MS Word.
+The RAP Skeleton Lite (RS-lite) is a reusable template and guide for the creation of simple documents such as BQRs, or simply converting existing documents from MS Word.
 It uses the R Markdown coding language (written in line with the [tidyverse style guide](https://style.tidyverse.org/)) to create HTML statistical publications.
-The RAP Skeleton Lite is stored as a repository on the Tech Lab GitHub page and can be accessed by downloading the repository as a ZIP file (Git knowledge is not required for this, see further instructions found below).
+The RS-lite is stored as a repository on the Tech Lab GitHub page and can be accessed by downloading the repository as a ZIP file (Git knowledge is not required for this, see further instructions found below).

 ## Software recommendations

-To ensure compatability and smooth functioning of the RAP Skeleton Lite, it is important that you have the latest versions of R and R studio installed.
+To ensure compatability and smooth functioning of the RS-lite, it is important that you have the latest versions of R and R studio installed.

 - R